Goechala Trek

 Please Note: In order to get acclimatized properly, it is also advisable to halt for the night at Sachen (2189), seven kilometers from Yuksom.

-Distance: 11.27 km
+- Distance: 11.27 km

-Trekking Time: 6 Hours
+- Trekking Time: 6 Hours

-Elevation Gain: 1286 m
+- Elevation Gain: 1286 m

-Max Elevation (Dzongri): 4030 m
+- Max Elevation (Dzongri): 4030 m

-Bakhim to Tchoka (3000 m/2 km/1 hour)-Gentle uphill Trek.
+- Bakhim to Tchoka (3000 m/2 km/1 hour)-Gentle uphill Trek.

-Tchoka to Phedang (3496 m/3.27 km/3 hours): Steep uphill on a very rough trail.
+- Tchoka to Phedang (3496 m/3.27 km/3 hours): Steep uphill on a very rough trail.

-Deorali Dara to Dzongri Hut (3950 m/2 km/1 hour): easy trek on a wide trail.
+- Deorali Dara to Dzongri Hut (3950 m/2 km/1 hour): Easy trek on a wide trail.

-Dzongri Hut to Dzongri Camp Site (4030 m) – 2 km: Easy Trek till the camp site.
+- Dzongri Hut to Dzongri Camp Site (4030 m) – 2 km: Easy Trek till the campsite.

-Trekking to Dzongri from Bakhim is a 11.2 km uphill hike amidst the magical oak, rhododendron, and Magnolia forests of Kanchenjunga National Park.
+Trekking to Dzongri from Bakhim is an 11.2 km uphill hike amidst the magical oak, rhododendron, and Magnolia forests of Kanchenjunga National Park.
 Starting with a gentle two-kilometer uphill trek till Tchoka, a former Tibetan settlement with a trekker’s hut, a monastery, and two small lodges.

 The trail from Tchoka then ascends steeply on a rough 6-kilometer track to Phedang and then continues the uphill climb right up to Deorali Dara.

-From here on, the trek to Dzongri is a gentle one with no uphill and with spectacular views of the Kanchenjunga Range and the Silver Fur and Rhododendron forests being replaced by small Cryptomeria bushes.
+From here on, the trek to Dzongri is a gentle one with no uphill and with spectacular views of the Kanchenjunga Range and the Silver Fir and Rhododendron forests being replaced by small Cryptomeria bushes.

 The early morning trek to Dzongri View Point, or Dablakhang (4171 m), is worth the one hour of the climb as you get to witness the most beautiful sight of some of the tallest mountains in the Himalayas, all above 7000 m in height.
 This is what the Goechala Trek is all about: getting intimate with some of the highest mountains in the world.